Eye black

 Eye black is a grease or strip applied under the eyes to reduce glare, although studies have not conclusively proven its effectiveness.
 It is often used by American football, baseball, softball, and lacrosse players to mitigate the effects of bright sunlight or stadium floodlights.

-The wearing of eye black almost uniquely by American sports players appears to have more to do with aesthetics as Paul Lukas, former writer for ESPN.com has written, "...let's be honest: glare, shmare.
-The real reason everyone loves to wear eye black is that it looks totally cool, like modern war paint..."

 History

 One of the earliest known instances of a player wearing eye black is baseball legend Babe Ruth, who, in or around the 1930s, used the grease in an attempt to reduce sun glare.
 According to Paul Lukas of ESPN.com, eye black caught on with American football player Andy Farkas.
 He also states that the original eye black was made from the ashes of burned cork.

+Effectiveness

-2003 study
+2003 Yale study

 A 2003 study by Brian DeBroff and Patricia Pahk tested whether black eye grease actually had anti-glare properties.
 The subjects of the study were divided into three groups: wearers of eye black, wearers of anti-glare stickers, and wearers of petroleum jelly.
 The subjects' vision was tested using an eye chart while being exposed to natural sunlight.

 The study concluded that eye black reduced glare of the sun and improved contrast sensitivity, whereas commercial anti-glare stickers and petroleum jelly (the control substance) were found to be ineffective.

 However, the study was subject to unavoidable demand bias, wherein the test subjects could have unconsciously changed their responses during testing based on the fact that they knew which substance they were wearing.
 Also, the petroleum jelly could have introduced glare that would not occur on natural skin and the study did not test a control condition of natural skin.
 Learning bias is also a factor in the results due to chart repetition.